House-of-IoT/.github/profile/README.md

 different types of devices that could come in handy in automating your home/life.

 Every device in the recipe-book have custom peer reviewed tutorials for setting up the hardware and the software to run the system/device properly.
+Want to collaborate with others on your IoT server?
+Check out [Collaborative-IoT](https://github.com/Collaborative-IoT) which was built by the same creator and has integrations for the platform!